dbohry/mystocks/README.md

 # myStocks

-A simple web app using Go and MongoDB
+A simple web app using Go and MongoDB to store stocks history.

 # Intalation